 All graduate and professional students at Duke University are eligible for membership.

 How do I join?

-Come out to a Wednesday Workout (these usually start in the Fall shortly after orientation week), attend the info sessions, or sign up for the first Cornerstone event.
+Come out to a Weekly Workout (these start in the Fall shortly after orientation week), attend the info sessions, or sign up for the first Cornerstone event.